redhat-cop/helm-charts/charts/tekton-demo/README.md

     oc adm policy add-role-to-user edit system:serviceaccount:do101-cicd:tekton-triggers-sa -n do101-cicd oc adm policy add-role-to-user edit system:serviceaccount:do101-cicd:tekton-triggers-sa -n do101-development oc adm policy add-role-to-user edit system:serviceaccount:do101-cicd:tekton-triggers-sa -n do101-production

+### Deploying to development environment

+1. Create a new branch called `develop` and push to the repo to trigger a new build

+    git checkout -b develop
+    git push origin develop

+2. Create a new branch called `feature/awesome-feature` and push to the repo to trigger a new independent build

+    git checkout -b feature/awesome-feature
+    git push origin feature/awesome-feature

+### Deploying to production environment

+1. From the latest `develop` branch, create a new branch called `release/1.0.0`

+    git checkout -b release/1.0.0
+    git push origin release/1.0.0

+2. Patching and hotfixes folllows the same structure

+    git checkout -b hotfix/1.0.1
+    git push origin hotfix/1.0.1

+    git checkout -b patch/1.0.2
+    git push origin patch/1.0.2